Avangard (hypersonic glide vehicle): Design

-According to open-source analysis by Jane's, Avangard is a pure glide vehicle without an independent propulsion system.
-When approaching a target, the glider supposedly is capable of sharp high speed horizontal and vertical evasive maneuvers in flight, which Russian officials claim makes it "invulnerable to any missile defence system".
-The blast yield of a nuclear warhead carried by the Avangard is reportedly more than 2 megatons TNT.
+According to open-source analysis by Janes Information Services, Avangard is a pure glide vehicle without an independent propulsion system.
+When approaching a target, the glider supposedly is capable of sharp high speed horizontal and vertical evasive maneuvers in flight.

-The high speed of the Avangard likely gives it far better target-penetration characteristics than lighter subsonic cruise-missiles.
-The Avangard weighs about 2,000 kg and travels at Mach 20–27, giving it the equivalent of 21 tons of TNT in kinetic energy.
+The Avangard weighs about 2,000 kg and travels at Mach 20–27, giving it the equivalent of 21 tons of TNT in kinetic energy alone, excluding any explosive warhead.